 Mary Rice Hasson is the Kate O’Beirne Fellow at the Ethics and Public Policy Center in Washington, D.C. where she directs the Catholic Women’s Forum, an initiative that responds to Pope Francis’s call for Catholic women to assume a higher profile within the Church, and to think with the Church in addressing the problems of today.
 The Catholic Women’s Forum is a network of Catholic women professional women and scholars.
 Our mission is to shape the culture and serve the Church by amplifying the voice of Catholic women in support of Catholic teachings and the human values essential to a free society.

-Mrs. Hasson is the editor of a new book, Promise and Challenge: Catholic Women Reflect on Feminism, Complementarity, and the Church (Our Sunday Visitor: 2015), and the co-author of the groundbreaking report, What Catholic Women Think About Faith, Conscience, and Contraception (EPPC, 2012), which offered new data and analysis of the views of church-going Catholic women, ages 18-54, on faith, conscience, and contraception.
-She is currently writing a book that proposes ways to engage Catholic women more effectively on topics related to sexual morality, conscience, and reproduction, in order to accompany women towards a deeper life in Christ.
+Mary is the editor of Promise and Challenge: Catholic Women Reflect on Feminism, Complementarity, and the Church (Our Sunday Visitor: 2015), and the co-author of the report, What Catholic Women Think About Faith, Conscience, and Contraception (EPPC, 2012).

 She is a graduate of the University of Notre Dame and the University of Notre Dame Law School.
-Mrs. Hasson and her husband, Kevin J. “Seamus” Hasson, the parents of seven children, have been named the recipients of the 2015 Saint John Paul II Award for the New Evangelization.
+Mrs. Hasson and her husband, Kevin J. “Seamus” Hasson, the parents of seven children, were the recipients of the 2015 Saint John Paul II Award for the New Evangelization.